aplds/metamorph-grist/README.md

 ---

-## Deploying to GitHub Pages

-The easiest way: open the generator's live preview and press **⬇ widget .zip** in the top bar.
-That button re-reads every file in `src/` and hands you a ready-to-deploy archive.
-Or zip the folder
-yourself:

-1. Create a repo, e.g. `metamorph`.
-2. Put the **contents** of this folder at the repo root (so `index.html` is at the root, not `src/index.html`).
-3. Settings → Pages → Source: *Deploy from a branch* → `main` / `/ (root)`.
-4. Your widget URL is `https://<user>.github.io/metamorph/`.

-There is no build step, no bundler, no npm — `index.html` is the whole app.
-Every path inside the widget is relative, so it works from a subdirectory as well as from a domain root.

-> If you add or remove a file in this folder, update the `SRC_FILES` list at the top of the
-> generator's `index.html` (the dev harness) so the *⬇ widget .zip* button keeps shipping everything.

 ## Using it in Grist

 1. Add a widget → **Custom** → *Custom widget URL* → paste your GitHub Pages URL.